uzairfarooq/uzairfarooq.github.com/_posts/2015-04-29-why-no-concurrency-control-tool-in-javascript.md

 We don't have semaphores, mutexes or any other concurrency control tool in javascript, ever wondered why?
-Having background in c++, when I moved to javascript, every other part of code left me wondering about race conditions, and questions like [these](http://stackoverflow.com/questions/7266918/are-there-any-atomic-javascript-operations-to-deal-with-ajaxs-asynchronous-natu) kept popping up.
+Having background in c++, when I moved to javascript, every other part of code left me wondering about race conditions, and questions like [these](http://stackoverflow.com/questions/7266918/are-there-any-atomic-javascript-operations-to-deal-with-ajaxs-asynchronous-natu) kept popping up in my mind.

-Lets consider a code snippet that sends all mouse movements to server every 10 seconds.
+Let's consider a code snippet that sends all mouse movements to server every 10 seconds.

 {% highlight javascript %}
 var queue = [];